Modulational instability of periodic standing waves in the derivative NLS equation: Periodic standing waves in the case of

 \section{Periodic standing waves in the case of $a = 0$}

 The family of periodic standing waves $u(x) = R(x) e^{i \Theta(x)}$ can be made explicit in the case $a = 0$.
 This case for the NLS equation is referred to as the waves of trivial phase in \cite{DS} (see also \cite{CPW}).
-For the DNLS equation, the phase is still non trivial due to the dependence of $\Theta$ from $R^2$ in (\ref{3.5}).
+For the DNLS equation, the phase is still nontrivial for $a = 0$ due to the dependence of $\Theta$ from $R^2$ in (\ref{3.5}).
 The case of $a = 0$ was the only case of periodic standing wave solutions of the DNLS equation considered in \cite{Hakaev}.

 It follows from (\ref{3.6}) with $a = 0$ that the amplitude function $R$ satisfies the quadrature

 where